maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         :param size: One of :class:`HildonSizeType`

-        :param arrangement: one of :class:`HildonButtonArrangement`
+        :param arrangement: one of :class:`ButtonArrangement`

         :returns: a new :class:`HildonDateButton`